An elementary proof of the homotopy invariance of stabilized configuration spaces: Introduction

 In addition to our approach being completely elementary, there is an advantage to our techniques.
-The proof works for a more general class of spaces then configuration spaces.
-In the last section, we give a definition of generalized configuration spaces that subsumes several notions that appear in the literature \cite{bm}, \cite{hai}, \cite{petersen}.
-We then show the invariance of the suspension spectra of these by adapting some of our propositions.
+The proof works for a more general class of spaces than configuration spaces.
+In the last section, we prove an analogous theorem about variants of configuration spaces that appear in \cite{bm}, \cite{hai}, \cite{petersen}, \cite{vw}.